benaryorg/haskell-twitter-archive-parser/README.md

 - number of retweets
 - number of plain tweets (no mentions or retweets)
 - number of characters
+- number of links
 - mean number of accounts mentioned
 - mean character count
+- mean number of links
 - most used sources
 - most used characters
 - most often replied to